SkylineCommunications/dataminer-docs/connector-help/connector_help/Thales_TNM-7122-D.md

 # Thales TNM-7122-D

-This is an SNMP driver that can be used to monitor and configure Thales TNM-7122-D equipment.
+This is an SNMP connector that can be used to monitor and configure Thales TNM-7122-D equipment.

 ## About